mayureshw/vctools/README.md

     1. XSB Prolog

     See http://xsb.sourceforge.net for installation instructions.

+    Define the following environment variables, preferably in your shell's rc file:

+        export XSBDIR=<Directory where you have installed XSB Prolog>

+    Append the xsb executable's directory to your PATH environment variable:

+        export PATH=$XSBDIR/bin:$PATH

     To cross check type "xsb" and see if it launches Prolog interpreter.
 Use Ctrl-D to exit.